Align Master of Science in Computer Science

 The San Francisco Bay Area is home to both start-up and established companies, such as Google, Tesla, Facebook, Paypal and Cisco.Our campus locations offers our students an opportunity to immerse themselves in a thriving technology ecosystem.
 You will receive a master’s degree from a top-ranked research university in the San Francisco Bay Area where you can grow your network and open massive career opportunities in the field of computer science.

-Our students come from a variety of backgrounds—with undergraduate majors ranging from math, engineering, journalism, and the classics.
-Whether your undergraduate degree was in the sciences or the liberal arts, whether you’re a recent college graduate or an experienced professional looking to change careers, Computer Science through ALIGN can work for you.
+Our Align students come from a variety of backgrounds—with undergraduate majors ranging from math and English, to biology and classics.
+Whether your undergraduate degree was in the sciences or the liberal arts, whether you’re a recent college graduate or an experienced professional looking to change careers, the Align Master’s in Computer Science can work for you.

 Request More Information

 By submitting the form, you will receive information from Northeastern University with details about our degree programs and certificates by email or receive a phone call from one of our enrollment coaches.
 You can unsubscribe at any time.